shiur torah

 So עֵז - Ez means a goat, but it also means arrogance.
 So, by throwing a goat from a cliff, this ceremony fixes the trait of arrogance.

 But what about his support group - the ones that support him and his ideas for the next dirty rumor?
-The ones that do his dirty work, while he stays on the side "clean and dry".
+The ones that do his dirty work while he stays on the side "clean and dry."
 These people fall into a whole different category.
 So, let's talk about them for a change.

 In Mishna Sotah 9:15, it tells us about the generation - פני הדור כפני הכלב - The face of the generation will be like the face of a dog.
 Why would Sages compare the generation's face to the face of a dog?
 What is it about this animal that Hashem compares the generation to it?

-And this is the sorry state of the generation, Azei Panim - shameless, brazen-faced people with lots of dogs around them… And if you notice a similar scenario in your daily life, expect Mashiach to be in their midst getting most of the blows.
+And this is the sorry state of the generation, Azei Panim - shameless, brazen-faced people with lots of dogs around them… And if you notice a similar scenario in your daily life, expect Mashiach to be in their midst, getting most of the blows.

 There's a pasuk, ה' עֹז לְעַמוֹ יִתֵן - Hashem Ohz Le Amo Yiten - Hashem gave the strength to His Nation - עֹז - Ohz, another variation.
 What is this strength?
-It is a Strength to Choose - whether to choose the way of Ez/Goat and become the Az Panim, the Shameless Individual, and end up in Gehinam or Hell, or end up as someone's slave or dog.
+It is a Strength to Choose - choose the way of Ez/Goat and become the Az Panim, the Shameless Individual, and end up in Gehinam or Hell, and end up as someone's slave or dog.
 Or use that strength to stay away from the way of the Az Panim - Shameless, and not become his slave or dog, but to be a Boshet Panim - a Person of Modesty and be on the way to Gan Eden or Paradise, and serve Hashem wholeheartedly, with loyalty and devotion, all for the right reasons.
 And only then ה' יְבַרֵך אֶת עַמוֹ בַשָלוֹם - Hashem Yevarech Et Amo Ba Shalom - Hashem will bless His Nation with Peace.

 Shmuel Katanov